SMEs Golden Visa Investment Funds

 Frequently Asked Questions about SMEs Portugal Golden Visa Investment Funds

-SMEs Golden Visa investment funds are specialized investment vehicles that focus on smes sectors and are eligible for Portugal's Golden Visa program.
-These funds allow non-EU investors to obtain Portuguese residency by investing €500,000 or more in qualified smes investment opportunities.
+SMEs Golden Visa investment funds are specialized investment vehicles that focus on smes sectors and are marketed for Portugal's Golden Visa program (per manager statements).
+These funds allow non-EU investors to potentially obtain Portuguese residency by investing €500,000 or more in smes investment opportunities—subject to verification by Portuguese legal counsel.

-Currently, there are 10 smes funds available in our directory that are eligible for the Portugal Golden Visa program.
-Each fund has been verified to meet the program's requirements and investment criteria.
+Currently, there are 10 smes funds available in our directory that are marketed for the Portugal Golden Visa route (per manager statements).
+Each fund should be verified with Portuguese legal counsel to confirm eligibility.

 Portugal Golden Visa fund route requires €500,000 total investment (post-October 2023 regulatory changes), with no real estate exposure permitted.
 Individual smes fund subscription minimums may be lower, but total qualifying investment must reach €500,000.
-Source: IMI Daily regulatory updates.
+Eligibility must be confirmed with Portuguese legal counsel.

-SMEs Golden Visa funds are regulated investment vehicles that must meet strict criteria set by Portuguese authorities.
-While all investments carry risk, these funds are subject to regulatory oversight and must demonstrate their ability to support Portugal's economic development goals in the smes sector.
+SMEs funds marketed for the Golden Visa are regulated investment vehicles subject to oversight.
+While all investments carry risk, these funds must demonstrate their ability to support Portugal's economic development goals in the smes sector.
+Consult with legal and financial advisors before investing.

-For Golden Visa eligibility, you must maintain your investment in SMEs funds for a minimum of 5 years.
+For Golden Visa purposes, you must maintain your investment in SMEs funds for a minimum of 5 years.
 After this period, you may be eligible for permanent residency or citizenship, depending on other requirements such as language proficiency and time spent in Portugal.
+Confirm all requirements with Portuguese legal counsel.

 Yes, when investing in SMEs Golden Visa funds, you can include your spouse, dependent children under 26, and dependent parents over 65 in your application.
 This makes the investment particularly attractive for families seeking EU residency.